wilmix8/JAVA8/README.md

 31) JAVA8  is  a  Part  of  Jdollar(JWEB)  and  can  be  used   with  JAVA7.

 32) JAVA1.8 Advanced Business:  It  is  focused   with  JDollar(JWEB)  Advanced Business.

-33) JAVA/J2ee  Frameworks:  Only  JAVA/J2ee  frameworks  are  focused and  used  with JAVA8 p.L.